ibm-cloud-docs/watson-assistant/build-actions-overview.md

 The editor window shows the parts of an action:

-- The assistant shows the **Display name** to the user when their question triggers a clarification.

-- The **Add example phrases:** tile shows the customer input that starts the action.
-You can click this tile to edit the example text.
+- The **Customer starts with:** tile shows the customer input that starts the action.
+You can click this tile to edit the example text or add more examples, but we'll leave it as is for now.

 - Under **Conversation steps**, you can see the steps that make up the action.
 A step is an interaction between the assistant and the customer; steps are executed in order, from first to last.
 You can reorder the steps in an action by clicking and dragging steps in the list.